-Your catastrophic protection out-of-pocket maximum On the High Option, after your copayments and coinsurance total \$5,000 for Self Only or \$5,000 per person for Self Plus One, or \$6,500 per Self and Family enrollment in any calendar year, you do not have to pay any more for covered services.
+Your catastrophic protection out-of-pocket maximum

+On the High Option, after your copayments and coinsurance total \$5,000 for Self Only or \$5,000 per person for Self Plus One, or \$6,500 per Self and Family enrollment in any calendar year, you do not have to pay any more for covered services.
 On the Standard Option, after your copayments and coinsurance total \$5,000 for Self Only or \$5,000 per person for Self Plus One, or \$8,500 per Self and Family enrollment in any calendar year, you do not have to pay any more for covered services.
-However, copayments for the following services do not count toward your catastrophic protection out-of-pocket maximum, and you must continue to pay copayments for these services:
+However, the following services do not count toward your catastrophic protection out-of-pocket maximum:

 - · Non-covered services

-- Amounts that exceed our allowable charge for a covered service
+- · Amounts that exceed our allowable charge for a covered service

 - Precertification penalties